 About Century Bulk Carrier Management Co.
-Our core management philosophy is continually develop a high number of

 Our core management philosophy is to continually develop a high number of experienced and motivated personnel, both onshore and at sea.

 Overview

 Century Bulk Carriers Management Co.
 "Century" was established in the Marshall Islands on May 8, 2018 to be a ship management company which manages and operates a diversified fleet of bulk carriers trading worldwide.